getporter/porter/docs/content/mixins-vs-plugins.md

 [Plugins](/plugins/) **extend** the Porter client itself, **reimplementing** Porter's default functionality.
 There are fixed extension points in Porter with a defined interface.
-For example by default Porter saves claims and credential sets on the local filesystem to ~/.porter.
+For example, Porter saves claims and credential sets local filesystem to ~/.porter by default.
 A plugin can change that behavior to save them to cloud storage instead.

 What both mixins and plugins have in common is that anyone can create their own and distribute them, just like the ones that we install with Porter by default.
 The Porter team is committed to making our plugin and mixin ecosystem a level playing field with a low barrier to entry.
-Check our out [Mixin Developer Guide](/mixin-dev-guide) to get started.
+Check out the [Mixin Developer Guide](/mixin-dev-guide) to get started.